 On the landscape, erosion and sediment yield are estimated for each HRU in SWAT using the Modified Universal Soil Loss Equation (MUSLE)^[36], an enhancement of the original USLE equation^[37].
 SWAT comprehensively models transfers and internal cycling of the major forms of nitrogen and phosphorus.
-The model monitors two pools of inorganic and three pools of organic forms of nitrogen as well as three pools of inorganic and three pools of sinorganic forms of nitrogen as well as three pools of inorganic and three pools of generation (SWAT also incorporates in-stream nutrient dynamics using kinetic routines from the in-stream water quality model referred to as QUAL2E^[38].
+The model monitors two pools of inorganic and three pools of organic forms of nitrogen as well as three pools of inorganic and three pools of inorganic and three pools of organic forms of phosphorus.
+SWAT also incorporates in-stream nutrient dynamics using kinetic routines from the in-stream water quality model referred to as QUAL2E^[38].